 Psychiatric drugs, called mood stabilizers, are often prescribed to patients diagnosed with anxiety disorder.

 While many people with anxiety find their medications very useful in regulating their moods, these medications can come with negative side effects.
-Some side effects of mood stabilizers are dramatic changes in weight, difficulty breathing, or even slurred speech.
+Some side effects include dramatic changes in weight, difficulty breathing, or even slurred speech.

 - The many studies that have shown the positive effects of a nutritional keto diet and epileptic seizures has led scientists to believe that ketosis may stabilize moods of those with bipolar disorder.